raizelistaken/TwitterMovieSentiment/README.md

 ![movies](images/birdie.jpg)

 ## Business Problem
 The entertainment business provides people with excitement, relaxation, and an outlet for their emotions.
 Specifically, movies are an all around escape from reality.
 Many people work in tandem to create a movie.
 There are the writers, producers, actors, industy, makeup, PA, and many more jobs.
 Essentially a movie boils down to trying to please the viewers.
 Many viewers take to social media outlets, such as twitter to tweet their review.
-I decided to use the data from Twitter to analyze movie sentiment.
-Movie sentiment can provide insight to what the consumer enjoys.
+Twitter provides a larger sample size for movie reviews than several critics.
+A larger sample of movie reviews will lead to a better reflection of the movie.
+Thus, I used data from Twitter to analyze movie sentiment.
 Observing what movies the consumer enjoys creates a feedback loop.
-Thus, movie makers know what kind of content to create based off previous successful movies.
+With feedback movie makers know what kind of content to create based off previous successful movies.

 ## Data